shubhanjal44/tej-india/docs/HELP_CENTER.md

 ## Getting Started

-### What is SkillSwap India?
+### What is Tej India?

-SkillSwap India is a platform that connects people who want to learn new skills with those willing to teach.
+Tej India is a platform that connects people who want to learn new skills with those willing to teach.
 Instead of paying money, you exchange skills - you teach something you're good at, and in return, you learn something new!

 ### How does skill swapping work?